smastrom/cypress-wait-frames/README.md

 There are cases where it's impossible to retain retry-ability and you might find yourself guessing timings using `cy.wait`.

-For example when asserting on properties not available on queries like `its` or `invoke`:
+For example when asserting properties not available within Cypress queries:

 ```js
 cy.get('h1').eq(15).scrollIntoView()